V2AResearch/MultiSoundGen/README.md

 Yang, J.; Yang, X.; Zhang, L.; Guo, X.; Wang, Z.and Huang, G. 2025.
 MultiSoundGen: Video-to-Audio Generation for Multi-Event Scenarios via SlowFast Contrastive Audio-Visual Pretraining and Direct Preference Optimization. arXiv preprint arXiv:2509.19999.

 ```

+## 🙏 Acknowledgements

+We would like to express our gratitude to all contributors and supporters of this project.
+Special thanks to the open-source community for providing valuable tools and frameworks that facilitated the development of MultiSoundGen.
+We also appreciate the feedback from reviewers and colleagues which helped improve this work.

+---

+## ⭐ Support Us

+If you find our research interesting or useful, please consider ⭐ this repository.
+Your support is our greatest motivation!

+---

 ## 📬 Contact

 If you have any questions, suggestions, or would like to collaborate, please feel free to reach out to us: